The only thing Alice ever got from her mother was contempt. She can’t remember a time when this wasn’t the case.

 In other words, a child of narcissistic parents has to set aside their own wants, needs, and even personalities to suit their parents.

 As we’ll see, this can have a real negative effect on the child, and these effects can linger well into adult life.

 A parental environment like this can stunt the normal emotional development of a child.
 They develop what is sometimes called “co-narcissism”.

 - Instead of being rigid, you become flexible.
-You have to be, in order to shape yourself into the image that you think your parent wants you to be.
-You may not ever learn who you really are, because you’re too busy trying to be who your parent wants you to be.
+You have to be, to shape yourself into the image that you think your parent wants you to be.
+You may never learn who you really are, because you’re too busy trying to be who your parent wants you to be.

-- Instead of being self-absorbed, you become very focused on others, worrying about what they think, what their opinions are, and how they feel about you.
+- Instead of being self-absorbed, you become very focused on others, worrying about what they think, their opinions, and how they feel about you.
 You have learned not to expect warmth from others naturally – that has to be earned.
 So you might become a people-pleaser, as you try to earn that warmth you never got from your narcissistic parent.